 - Acetaminophen (paracetamol): Research has shown that this drug is safe for breastfeeding women and their infants (7).
 Maternal dosage is not known to affect the infant adversely.

 - Dextromethorphan: The effects of this compound on breastfeeding infants have not been extensively studied.
 But some research suggests that a normal dose should not have unfavorable effects on breastfeeding infants older than two months (8).

 - Doxylamine succinate: Irregular, small doses of doxylamine are not known to cause any problems.
 Larger doses of this antihistamine can cause drowsiness in babies since doxylamine readily passes into the breast milk (9).
 A maternal dose of antihistamines can cause colic, irritability, and drowsiness in the baby, but it is unlikely to be severe.

 - Phenylephrine: It is less likely to transfer to breast milk, which means your baby will not get high doses of the medicine.
 Phenylephrine may cause a slight decrease in milk production due to the drug’s effect on the prolactin hormone (10).

 Alcohol can cross the blood-milk barrier and from there enter the infant’s body.
 Medical experts state that less than two percent of alcohol consumed by the mother reaches her breast milk (11).
 The quantity of alcohol in a dose of NyQuil is too little to pass through the breast milk and cause any problems to the baby.

 Moreover, an alcohol-free version of NyQuil liquid is available, and the capsule versions do not contain alcohol at all.
-In any case, it is best to consult a doctor before you use NyQuil.
-Even if you get the green signal to have NyQuil, you must be watchful of the probable side effects of the medicine on the baby.
+In any case, you should exercise caution while breastfeeding and consult a doctor before using NyQuil.
+Also, to prioritize overall wellness, you need to be watchful of the potential side effects of NyQuil on your baby.

 Can NyQuil Have Side Effects In Babies?

 There are no documented side effects of maternal NyQuil usage on a breastfeeding infant.
 However, watch out for the potential side effects that the baby may show.

 - Some babies may develop a rash as a side effect to acetaminophen.
 This is mostly not dangerous.